ANSANJAY/Odigos-Strategic-Vision/README.md

 ## **Call to Action**
 This roadmap is more than just a plan; it’s a commitment to building the best possible version of Odigos.
 I am eager to work with the team to turn this vision into reality and make Odigos the leading choice for observability in cloud-native environments.

-I am looking forward to discussing these ideas further and demonstrating my passion for driving Odigos’ growth.
+I am keen to share more ideas, gather insights from the team, and collaboratively build the future of Odigos.
+I look forward to discussing these ideas further and demonstrating my passion for driving Odigos’ growth.

+---